tc39/proposal-smart-pipelines/readme.md

   |> # + '!'
 ```

-With left associativity, this would be statically equivalent to the following:
+Under left associativity, this would be statically equivalent to the following:

 ```js
 do {